 On Osmosis it is usually the validators who are voting.

 When you delegate your OSMO crypto to a validator you are also delegating your voting power.

 This is the default behavior but there is an override if you want to take part in voting yourself.

 In contrast to protocols built on Ethereum, on Osmosis everything executes on-chain.

 There are three categories you can vote on

 - Parameter changes e.g. what incentives to offer for each liquidity pool

 - Software upgrade proposals.
 Usually pretty straightforward.
 All nodes agree to upgrade to the latest software version

 - Text proposals such as the decision about which bridge to use.

-Osmosis had high voter turnout.
-55K votes cast which means that a lot of users were voting.
+Osmosis had a high voter turnout.
+55K votes were cast which means that a lot of users were voting.
 The four submissions were

 Osmosis Labs conducted a 3-hour town hall to interview providers and answer questions.